Penelope Deutscher: Publications

-Research areas and publications

-Deutscher has authored five books, including Yielding Gender: Feminism, Deconstruction and the History of Philosophy (1997), A Politics of Impossible Difference: The Later Work of Luce Irigaray (2002), How to Read Derrida (2006), The Philosophy of Simone de Beauvoir: Ambiguity, Conversion, Resistance (2008), and Foucault's Futures: A Critique of Reproductive Reason (2017).
-Deutscher has also edited or co-edited four books, Repenser le politique: l'apport du féminisme (2004), Enigmas: Essays on Sarah Kofman (1999), (with Olivia Custer and Samir Haddad) Foucault/Derrida Fifty Years Later (2016), and (with Cristina Lafont) Critical Theory in Critical Times (2017).
 Deutscher has also written a large number of refereed articles, contributed more than 26 book chapters, several encyclopedia articles, and a number of book reviews.
+Her article, “On the Whole We Don’t:” Michel Foucault, Veena Das and Sexual Violence, was first printed in Critical Horizons (May 2016) and then reprinted as Chapter 3 in The Politics of Vulnerability.
+(1st ed., ebook).
+Routledge, 2017.
+ISBN 9781351719551.
+Estelle Ferrarese edited the work and wrote the introduction.
+All chapters in this book were previously published in Critical Horizons, 17:2, May 2016.
+Other contributors to the work: Robert Castel, Veena Das, Sandra Laugier, Noémi Michel, and Alyson Cole.

+Research topics

 Deutscher's first book, Yielding Gender: Feminism, Deconstruction and the History of Philosophy, engaged the works of Judith Butler and Eve Sedgwick with that of Jacques Derrida to create a novel analysis of the instability of the meaning of woman throughout the history of philosophy.
 Deutscher's second book, A Politics of Impossible Difference: The Later Work of Luce Irigaray, provides a close reading of the work of Luce Irigaray, arguing that Irigaray's work stresses the importance of the value of difference, especially those differences that the hegemon is most interested in actively excluding.
 Deutscher's third book, How to Read Derrida, provides an introduction to the works of Jacques Derrida, focusing on his approach to deconstructionism.
 The Philosophy of Simone de Beauvoir: Ambiguity, Conversion, Resistance examines Beauvoir's style of building theory upon theory, arguing that building theories upon each other that simultaneously undermine each other does not diminish the significance or results of the study, and focuses in large part on two of Beauvoir's most significant concepts, sexual and generational alterity.